JupyterPhysSciLab/JupyterPiDAQ/docs/Installation.md

 ### *Windows*
-Not well tested but should work as long a LoggerPro software has been installed as that provides the compiled `.dll` necessary to communicate with the LabQuest interface.
+Not well tested but should work as long a LoggerPro software has been installed because that provides the compiled `.dll` necessary to communicate with the LabQuest interface.
 1. Install the latest version of Python, by following the instructions on the [Python website](https://www.python.org/).
 2. Make sure a virtual environment tool such as `pipenv` is installed.
 In a